 Week 4: Your sugar levels are low, but you've never felt better

-After a month, the game you're playing with glucose is more mental than physical.
+After a month, the changes become more mental than physical.
 “This is a psychological week—that final push,” Dr. Smith says.
 “While you’re still having some sugar, the amount you’re having is less than any of the previous weeks,” he says.
 For this week, you should consume low-glycemic fruits and opt for zero-added-sugar meals as much as possible.
 Also, make sure to check nutrition labels for sneaky, hidden sources of sugar to ensure you're not inadvertently eating added sugars.
 You might want to start by checking your stash of salad dressings, juices, and instant oatmeal.

 Week 5+: Maintaining your low-sugar habits

 By now, you’ll probably find that consuming less sugar is much easier than it was when you started.
 “From a psychological standpoint, you realize you don’t need sugar anymore,” says Dr. Smith.
 “You also understand the effect sugar once had on your body because you feel so reinvigorated in week five.”
-Going forward, it’s okay to have some sugar here and there, rather than a mainstay of your diet.
+Going forward, it’s okay to have some healthier sugar here and there, rather than a mainstay of your diet.
+That said, relying on artificial sweeteners shouldn't be the go-to either, as they may result in other adverse reactions for some folks.
+Remember, it's all about finding balance, fam.

 Loading More Posts...